 - Behringer Harvard REIT I

 In a call with a company representative, I learned that the ability to sell these non tradeded REITs, at any price, is dependent upon whether the limited group of buyers has confidence in the company behind the REIT.
 Some REITs are sold in the first auction (auctions last 3 days and the seller can establish a reserve), others require multiple auctions to generate any bids.
 Selling prices vary widely, but are usually at a price which is a 10- 20% discount to the current net asset value of the REIT.

 While holding your REIT may be a better long term investment, if you need liquidity, this looks like one option.

 Again, I have no personal experience with this company or this process and pass this information along with the recommendation that you seek someone more knowledgeable than I when deciding what to do.

-If you have questions about the way your brokerage account is being handled, REITs that you own or other investment losses you have suffered, please do not hesitate to contact us at 561 391 1900.
-We have been helping investors nationwide recover investment losses for over twenty years.
+If you have questions about the way your brokerage account is being handled, REITs that you own or other investment losses you have suffered, please do not hesitate to contact us.